 The definition of a sleep disorder from a clinical point of view is, a disruptive pattern of sleep that may include difficulty falling asleep or staying asleep, falling asleep at inappropriate times, excessive total sleep time, or abnormal behaviours associated with sleep.
 Doctors and specialists who study sleep have identified approximately one hundred different types of common sleep disorders.

 Sleep problems are broken down into four categories as delineated by the International Classification of Sleep Disorders.

-Disorders.
 These categories are –

-Medical or Psychiatric disorders
+- Medical or Psychiatric disorders

 These four main categories are further broken down into various sub categories.

-Examples of Dyssomnias include a variety of sub categories including –
+Examples of Dyssomnias include a variety of sub categories, including –

-Bruxism – The involuntary grinding of teeth whilst sleeping
+- Bruxism – The involuntary grinding of teeth whilst sleeping

 Medical or Psychiatric Disorders